Principles for Deciding

 [62] Consensus on the spot may be bolstered by norms, such as rules assuring freedom from coercion, that are applicable locally or across borders.
 For further analysis, see Gralf-Peter Calliess, The Making of Transnational Contract Law, Indiana Journal of Global Legal Studies, vol. 14 (2007), 469.

-[62] Analytically, this distinction simplifies a miscellany of hard cases.
-For examples, notably multiplayer-online games, see Kim Barker, MMORPGing – The Legalities of Game Play, European Journal for Law and Technology, vol. 3 (2012), 1; Shani Shisha, Fairness, Copyright, and Video Games: Hate the Game, Not the Player, Fordham Intellectual Property, Media & Entertainment Law Journal, vol. 31 (2021), 694.
+[63] Analytically, this distinction simplifies a miscellany of hard cases.
+For examples of multiplayer-online games, see Shani Shisha, Fairness, Copyright, and Video Games: Hate the Game, Not the Player, Fordham Intellectual Property, Media & Entertainment Law Journal, vol. 31 (2021), 694.

 [64] See Axel Metzger, Transnational Law for Transnational Communities: The Emergence of a Lex Mercatoria (or Lex Informatica) for International Creative Communities, Journal of Intellectual Property, Information Technology and Electronic Commerce Law [JIPITEC], vol. 3 (2012), 361.